themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 Play's JSON API
 -----------------------------

-The Play framework has a very robust API for doing just these sorts of validations against user submitted HTML forms or JSON documents.
-Let's take a look at an example JSON API for creating new online advertising campaigns.
+The Play framework has a very robust API for doing just these sorts of validations against user submitted HTML forms or JSON documents, in essence providing a function equivalent to something like `validate[D]: (input: Json) => JsResult[D]` where `JsResult` is a more robust version of `Option` that can remember failures for each path or index of the JSON document.

+Let's take a look at an example service for creating new online advertising campaigns.
 First we define our domain model, taking advantage of Scala's strong typing and features such as `Option` to safely process values that may be missing.

 ```scala
 case class Campaign(name: String, startDate: DateTime, endDate: DateTime, budget: Double, meritPixelId: Option[Long])